Marketing & Event Planning

 An Event Setup Agreement must be completed at least five business days before the date tickets are requested to go on sale.
 It is recommended that the Event Setup Agreement be completed three (3) weeks prior to the event, allowing ample time for event marketing and sales to occur.
 For more information on event ticketing, please click here.

 The special event registration process is designed to support a variety of events that have special needs.
-The Special Event Registration Committee comprises representatives from Reservations and Events, Traffic and Parking, Vanderbilt University Police Department, Plant Operations, Wellness Programs and Alcohol Education, and the Dean of Students or the Dean’s designee.
+The Special Event Registration Committee comprises representatives from Events at Vanderbilt, Traffic and Parking, Vanderbilt University Police Department, Plant Operations, Wellness Programs and Alcohol Education, and the Dean of Students or the Dean’s designee.

 The special event registration process is managed online in Anchor Link.
 Occasionally, event organizers may be required to meet with the committee should clarification be needed on one or more arrangements for the event.
 For more information, click here.